jeeves1618/Spring-Learnings/Readme.txt

 A memory leak occurs when programmers create a memory in a heap and forget to delete it.
 That is you do malloc in C++ and exit the process without a dealloc.

+Multi Tenancy

+Using the literal shared infrastructure definition of multi-tenancy doesn’t seem to map well to the various models that can be used to deploy tenant infrastructure.
+Instead, these variations in SaaS models seem to demand that we evolve our definition of what it means to be multi-tenant.

+For the scope of this book, at least, the term “multi-tenant” will definitely be extended to accommodate the realities outlined here.
+As we move forward, multi-tenant will refer to any environment that onboards, deploys, manages, and operates tenants through a single, unified experience.
+The sharedness of any infrastructure will have no correlation to the term “multi-tenancy.”

+My general rule of thumb here (with some exceptions) is that we’re providing a service experience.
+In a service model, our tenants’ view is limited to the surface of our service.
+The tools, technologies, and resources that are used to bring that service to life should be entirely hidden from our tenants.
+In many respects, this is the hard barrier that prevents our system from falling back into patterns that might lead to one-off dependencies and variations.

+Managed Service Provider (MSP)
+You can see how some might equate the MSP model to SaaS.
+After all, it does seem to be trying to provide a unified managed and operations experience for all customers.
+However, if you look back at the principles that we used to describe SaaS, you can see where there are substantial gaps between the MSP model and SaaS.
+One of the biggest differences is that customers are being allowed to run separate versions.
+So, while there may be some attempts to centralize management and operations, the MSP is going to have to have one-off variations in their operational experience to support the different footprints of each customer environment.
+This may require dedicated teams; at a minimum, it will mean having teams that can deal with the complexities of supporting the unique needs of each customer.
+Again, the MSP model adds lots of value and certainly creates efficiencies, but it’s definitely different than having a single pane of glass that gets its efficiencies from having customers run a single version of a product and, in many cases, realizing economies of scale from sharing some or all of their infrastructure.